influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/org/create.md

 weight: 201
 ---

-The `influx org create` creates a new organization in InfluxDB.
+The `influx org create` creates an organization in InfluxDB.

 ## Usage
 ```